 Creating a standard intro helps brand all your video content and saves you a whole bunch of time in the long run.
 Take a few minutes to create a bit of footage that you can just cut into the opening of all your videos, rather than shooting a new intro for each video.

-This might seem like a bad idea on its face.
-But, people like familiar things.
+This is because people like familiar things.
 That’s why they keep watching “The Office” over and over.
-So, you’ll actually get more repeat viewers if your videos have a consistent opening.
+It’s more than likely that you’ll get more repeat viewers if your videos have a consistent opening.

 Use the essential titles video template to see how you might structure your intro and how long it should be.

 The explainer video is a pillar of any product or service launch.
 They’re also useful for on-boarding new customers or introducing product updates.
 The key with explainer videos is keeping them as short as possible.
-It’s really easy to get long-winded and ramble when you’re explaining something.
+It’s really easy to ramble when you’re explaining something.

 It might be tough to imagine what a lyric video would be useful for.
-But, if your product is music, lyric videos are a great way to repurpose musical content for YouTube and other video platforms.
+But if you’re making music, lyric videos are a great way to repurpose musical content for YouTube and other video platforms.
 That way, even if you don’t have an official music video, you can still leverage video to promote your music.

 Even though the focus of the video is the lyrics, it’s still best if the video is visually appealing.
 A video like this spotlight scenes video template makes your lyric videos more interesting.